zzzprojects/learn-orm/tutorials/fsharp/lists.md

     9 ]
 ```

-The above syntax in more readable code when the element initialization expressions are longer, or when you want to include a comment for each element.
+The above syntax in more readable code when the element initialization expressions are longer or when you want to include a comment for each element.

-You can also define list elements by using a range indicated by integers separated by the range operator (`..`).
+You can also define list elements by using a range indicated integers separated by the range operator (`..`).

 ```csharp
 let numbers = [ 1 ..
 100 ]